airbornelabs/shoot/README.md

-shoot
+Shoot
 =====

 A minimal WordPress theme for photographers.
+A non-designed responsive template that focuses on photos and nothing else.
+Spend time shooting, not blogging.